vsantosu/neo4j-benchmark/README.md

 | Trueno (Native node.js) | 10000\*             | 54.77       |  182.5335    |
 | Trueno (Native direct)	| 50000               | 44.42       |  1125.4294   |
 | Neo4j	                  | 50000               | 24.16       |  2068.9127   |

+\* *The test could not be performed using a larger dataset due a timeout on the connection.*

 **Neo4j** is **2 times faster** than Trueno reading.